-The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-• For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2024-2025 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates
+For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2024-2025 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2017 and Fall 2018 cohorts (formerly CD; Students who received a Federal Pell Grant\
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2017 and Fall 2018 cohorts (formerly CDS B4-B11) into four groups:

-- Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- · Students who received a Federal Pell Grant - · Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)